open-services/open-registry/docs/governance.md

 11.5 Any excess from funding developers to work on Open-Registry, will be donated towards LiberaPay

+11.6 One individual should be elected by vote to be the Treasurer who is responsible for the donation pipeline and making sure the funding is correct

+11.7 Current Treasurer is `Victor Bjelkholm (victorb)`

 ## 12. Company-Representation

 12.1 You're not allowed to be part of either Contributors, Members or Leadership representing a company.
 You have to represent yourself as an individual and make all decisions considering the best for the users of the service.